Twins vs. Guardians Player Props Betting Odds

-Sportsbooks have listed player props for Byron Buxton, Jose Ramirez and others when the Minnesota Twins host the Cleveland Guardians at Target Field on Friday at 8:10 PM ET.
+Jose Ramirez is among the players with prop bets on the table when the Minnesota Twins and the Cleveland Guardians square off at Target Field on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!